dan-reznik/Isodynamic-Map-GPU/README.md

 # Identity zones of the triple isodynamic map

-Given a triangle T=ABC, its [isodynamic points](https://mathworld.wolfram.com/IsodynamicPoints.html) S and S' (called X(15) and X(16) in Kimberling's [ETC](https://faculty.evansville.edu/ck6/encyclopedia/ETC.html)), are the two common intersections of 3 *Apollonius* circles: each goes thru a vertex V of T and the intersection of V's internal (blue) and external (red) bisectors with the side opposite to V. For example, the first Apollonius circle goes thru A, and the intersection of the internal and external bisectors of A with side BC:
+Given a triangle T=ABC, its [isodynamic points](https://mathworld.wolfram.com/IsodynamicPoints.html) S and S' (called X(15) and X(16) in Kimberling's [ETC](https://faculty.evansville.edu/ck6/encyclopedia/ETC.html)), are the two common intersections of 3 *Apollonius* circles: each goes thru a vertex V of T and the intersection of V's internal (blue) and external (red) bisectors with the side opposite to V. For example, the first Apollonius circle goes thru A and the intersection of the internal and external bisectors of A with side BC:

 <img src="construction.png" alt="alt text" width="300">